Start your research with this quick-reference, and confirm any updates with your local representation.

 How and when can Birth Parents consent to adoption in Hawaii?

 Consent to adoption can be given any time after the Birth Mother’s sixth month of pregnancy; however, no judgment can be made until after the child is born and a written reaffirmation of consent is given.
-The Birth Parents giving consent must also have 10 days’ notice of a proposal of the entry of judgement in court and a chance to be heard.
+The Birth Parents giving consent must also have 10 days’ notice of a proposal of the entry of judgment in court and a chance to be heard.

 Can a Birth Parent revoke their consent to adoption in Hawaii?